 Pastor Tami received her Master of Divinity degree magna cum laude from United Lutheran Seminary in Philadelphia, Pa in May 2019.
 Her path toward ordained ministry is a ‘second-career’ calling, after having been an attorney practicing law for over 25 years.
 She earned her Bachelor of Science in Business Administration from University of Delaware prior to receiving her Juris Doctorate from Widener University Law School.
 Pastor Tami views ministry as a blessed opportunity.
 It is a gift to journey with others in faith and explore the many ways we are called to embrace God’s grace and actively live out Jesus’ love in the world.
-When not busy with church activity, she cherishes family time with her two teenage children, physical activity and sports, and the beauty of nature being outdoors.
+When not busy with church activity, she cherishes family time with her two young adult children, physical activity and sports, and the beauty of nature being outdoors.

 Pastor Cindy Camp

 Phone 610-967-2220 Ext.
 103